-- (5) A group of the kind to which subsection (4) applies may impose on its members a reasonable charge in order to recover the reasonable expenses in organising the recreational activity. - (6) Subsection (3)(b) shall not apply to any sports fishing guide or game hunting guide who conducts any activity in a conservation area. - (7) This Part is subject to Part 2 of the Forests (West Coast Accord) Act 2000, in relation to land that is a conservation area as a result of a declaration under section 8(1) of that Act.
+- undertaking the activity without any specific gain or reward for that activity, whether pecuniary or otherwise. - (5) A group of the kind to which subsection (4) applies may impose on its members a reasonable charge in order to recover the reasonable expenses in organising the recreational activity. - (6) Subsection (3)(b) shall not apply to any sports fishing guide or game hunting guide who conducts any activity in a conservation area. - (7) This Part is subject to Part 2 of the Forests (West Coast Accord) Act 2000, in relation to land that is a conservation area as a result of a declaration under section 8(1) of that Act.

-Section 170: inserted, on 1 July 1996, by section 7(1) of the Conservation Amendment Act 1996 (1996 No 1).
+Section 17O: inserted, on 1 July 1996, by section 7(1) of the Conservation Amendment Act 1996 (1996 No 1).